smithgeoffrey/go-coop/OO.md

 # OO

-Go's approach to OO sets it apart:
+Go's approach is a little differentt:

 - no inheritance
 - composition